jmdaemon/shortpath/README.md

 ### API

+- Eliminate as many duplicate and overlapping paths as possible.
+    One big issue currently is that if there are many shortpaths with overlapping paths, there will be more breakages than if they relied on their respective GCD paths.
 - Note: There's a small bug in `resolve_shortpath` where the newly updated shortpath won't be folded after being updated.
 - `expand_shortpath`, `fold_shortpath` are not fallible, which means